UniversalAptronym/Locus-Server/Instructions/Nginx+Cloudflared+Ports_Setup_(Web_Connection).md

 # __Nginx | Port-Forwarding | Cloudflared Tunnel Setup (Connecting Your Pi To The Worldwide Web)__

-In this section we will install Nginx Proxy Manager, set up port forwarding on your router, and install a Cloudflared tunnel.
+In this section you will install Nginx Proxy Manager, set up port forwarding on your router, and install a Cloudflared tunnel.
 Each of these will be one component of letting your Hearth Box connect to the wider internet, and is described in greater detail below.

 ## __Nginx Proxy Manager__